 Singularity Future Technology Ltd. Investors: Last Days to Actively Participate in the Class Action Lawsuit; February 7, 2023; Portnoy Law Firm

 LOS ANGELES, Dec.
-19, 2022 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Singularity Future Technology Ltd. (“Singularity” or the “Company”) (NASDAQ: SGLY) investors that a class action has been filed on behalf of investors.
+19, 2022 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Singularity Future Technology Ltd. ("Singularity" or the "Company") SGLY investors that a class action has been filed on behalf of investors.
 SGLY investors that lost money on their investment are encouraged to contact Lesley Portnoy, Esq.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.